'I'm sad that I didn't have sex until I was 37'

 There is no right or entitlement to being loved or finding love, but looking for love is still a valid wish in life.
 Not having love is not anybody's fault, it's just circumstances.

-Jessica was 30-something and eager to get pregnant.
-A series of relationships had failed so she tried a radically new approach - she posted an advert online.
-The outcome turned out to be far better than she had hoped.
+Thirty-something Jessica was eager to get pregnant but a series of bad relationships left her ready to try a radical approach.

-I advertised for a man to get me pregnant - then I fell in love
+I advertised for a man to get me pregnant

 Join the conversation - find us on Facebook, Instagram, YouTube and Twitter.